jon-choi/new_portfolio/README.md

 ## Deployed Link

 This portfolio has been deployed through Netlify!
-Save the hassle to cloning this project on your own machine and check out the following link
+Save the hassle of cloning this project on your own machine and check out the following link

 - [My Portfolio](https://jc-portfolio2022.netlify.app/)